 So, you've decided that moving to Cloud is the right decision for the future of your Atlassian products.
 Now, how do you go about doing so?
 Migrating to the Atlassian Cloud can be a complex process that could have a big impact on users, data integrity, and system performance, so there needs to be a strategy in place to meet any business requirements specific to your organization and industry.

-We will cover the 4 cloud migration strategies you can implement when moving to Atlassian Cloud.
+We will cover the four cloud migration strategies you can implement when moving to Atlassian Cloud.
 Note the importance of planning properly for the cloud migration, deciding on your migration strategy, and carrying out that strategy first requires an assessment of your Atlassian footprint.

 Clean-Up and Migrate